-As a restraining order lawyer in Colorado Springs, I know that having a judge issue a civil protection order (the official name for a restraining order in Colorado) against you can be both alarming and confusing.
-In this article, I put on my criminal defense attorney hat and answer the most frequently asked questions (FAQ) we hear related to Colorado restraining orders.
+Need a restraining order lawyer in Colorado Springs?
+I know that having a judge issue a civil protection order (the official name for a restraining order in Colorado) against you can be both alarming and confusing.
+In this article, I answer the common questions we hear related to restraining orders.

 What is a Restraining Order in Colorado?

 If someone in Colorado feels threatened by you, they can get legal protection in the form of a civil protection order, commonly called a restraining order.

 A restraining order is a court order a judge signs that prohibits you from contacting the individual named on the order.

 The restraining order prohibits you from getting near, talking to, calling, texting, and even mailing the individual being protected.

 Judges can also use a restraining order to protect a business, company, establishment, entity, or the public.

 Restraining Orders Can Prevent More than Just Contact